Mary Kom steps down as Chef-de-Mission of Indian contingent for Paris Olympics - www.lokmattimes.com

 Mary Kom steps down as Chef-de-Mission of Indian contingent for Paris Olympics

-New Delhi, April 12 Boxing legend and 2012 Olympic Games bronze medallist M C Mary Kom has stepped down as Chef-de-Mission of the Indian contingent for the Paris Olympic Games, citing personal reasons.
+New Delhi [India], April 12 : Legendary boxer MC Mary Kom has stepped down as Chef-de-Mission of the Indian contingent for the Paris 2024 Olympics Games citing personal reasons.

+Confirming the development, Indian Olympic Association President PT Usha said a replacement would be named after appropriate consultations.

-Mary Kom, appointed as the Chef de Mission of the Indian Contingent last month, wrote a letter to Indian Olympic Association (IOA) president Dr PT Usha, asking to be relieved from her position as Chef-de-Mission of the Indian contingent.
+PT Usha acknowledged the receipt of a letter from Mary Kom asking to be relieved from her position.

 In her letter to the IOA President, Mary Kom said she was grateful to the Indian Olympic Association for placing its faith in her to serve as Chef de Mission in Paris 2024.